elastic/apm-agent-nodejs/README.md

 app.listen(3000);
 ```

-__Note__: `opbeat.middleware.express` or `opbeat.middleware.connect` *must* be added to the middleware stack *before* any other error handling middlewares or there's a chance that the error will never get to Opbeat.
+__Note__: `opbeat.middleware.express` or `opbeat.middleware.connect`
+*must* be added to the middleware stack *before* any other error
+handling middlewares or there's a chance that the error will never get
+to Opbeat.

+## Compatibility

+The module is tested against Node.js v0.10 and above.
+Previous versions
+of Node.js is not supported.

 ## Credit